Firesped/Marlin-Raise3D-N-Series-Unofficial/README.md

 - [@MarlinFirmware](https://twitter.com/MarlinFirmware) on Twitter - Follow for news, release alerts, and tips & tricks.
 (Maintained by [@thinkyhead](/thinkyhead).)

 ## Credits

+The dev team for this firmware version built for Raise3D N-Series printer
+ - Michael Nolen [Firesped]- English

 The current Marlin dev team consists of:
  - Roxanne Neufeld [@Roxy-3D] - English